SuperAph1/TG799VAC-XTREME-17.2-MINT/README.md

 # HOWTO GET ROOT ACCESS FROM WEBGUI:

-##### Let us begin to hack for real now..
-Set up a netcat listener on your machine, and adjust any firewall rules to allow an inbound connection:
+##### Let's begin.
+Fire up a terminal of any kind and just run the awesome netcat tool and listen on a port.

     nc -lvvp [machine_port]